 However, before the advent of 50-plus hour playlists on Spotify, people had to settle with as little as two minutes of audio.
 That’s only half a song nowadays!

 Thankfully, technology kept pushing its boundaries to allow for more storage.
-But before you decide to “go retro” and buy the best vinyl record player, let’s learn about how electronic music media evolved over the years.
+But before you decide to “go retro” and buy the vinyl record player, let’s learn about how electronic music media evolved over the years.

 Phonautogram recordings from the 1850s are the oldest known sound recording device.
 Sound waves were imaged on a sheet of soot-coated glass or paper.
 Tracks included a 20-second snippet of someone singing and another of someone speaking.